Rumpunzel/rpg-thingy/characters/talents-&-feats/maneuver.md

 ### ONE FOR ALL AND ALL FOR ONE!

-When defending as a group with Vigor, your allies and you each gain **1** additional die.
+When defending as a group with Vigor, your allies and you each add **1** additional die.

-### Shrug it Off

-When recovering from your injury decrease the test's difficulty by **1** (this means you can recover from a minor injury without needing paraphernalia or needing to roll).

 ### Steadfast